Destination Agonda Beach: A Backpackers Paradise In Goa

 Goa University Hostelites, on Palolem Beach in 1991

 In 1991, Palolem was not yet overrun by tourists.
-And Agonda, 12 kilometres away, was completely undiscovered.
+And Agonda, 12 kilometers away, was completely undiscovered.
 The next morning, we hired a bunch of cycles and set out for Agonda.

 Agonda Beach is between Cola and Palolem beach in Canacona, Goa